jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 **Quick Note on Terminology**: In the literature about pathfinding, the concepts of  **graphs**, **nodes**, and **edges** are used.
 A graph is an abstract data structure used to analyze the connections between objects.
 A graph consists of nodes which are connected to each other by edges.
 In the example of our game, the closed system of a completed path is a graph, each tile within it is a node, and the connections between the tiles are edges.

-From the previous section, we saw that the pathfinding algorithm should be able to accomplish the following things:
+From the previous section, I showed that the pathfinding algorithm should be able to accomplish the following things:

 *   Find the shortest possible paths from **one** starting node to **all** possible ending nodes. (e.g. from one mine to all factories).
 *   Ensure that special tiles only serve as endpoints on paths and cannot be traveled through.

 In looking through the possible shortest path finding algorithms which solve these problems, two stuck out as good candidates: the [A* Search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm), and [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 A\* seems to be a crowd favorite, at least for certain use-cases.
-If you poke around on game-development [forums](https://gamedev.stackexchange.com/questions/1/what-path-finding-algorithms-are-there) and [blogs](https://gamedevacademy.org/how-to-use-pathfinding-in-phaser/), you see A\* touted everywhere, due mainly to its increased performance over Dijkstra in searching for the shortest path between two given nodes.
+If you poke around on game-development [forums](https://gamedev.stackexchange.com/questions/1/what-path-finding-algorithms-are-there) and [blogs](https://gamedevacademy.org/how-to-use-pathfinding-in-phaser/), you see A\* prized everywhere, due mainly to its increased performance over Dijkstra in searching for the shortest path between two given nodes.
 Whereas Dijkstra's algorithm needs to analyze every node on a graph, A\* uses [heuristics](<https://en.wikipedia.org/wiki/Heuristic_(computer_science>) (basically, educated guesses) to find the shortest path between a beginning and an end node without needing to check every possible node on on entire graph.
 One stackexchange user writes: "When it comes to pathfinding, A\* is pretty much the golden ticket that everyone uses."

 A\* is basically an extended version of Dijkstra's algorithm that uses a system of educated guesses to get to an end node while analyzing as few nodes on the graph as possible, and thus taking less time.
 This is useful for situations, like pathfinding in a RTS, where one has a clear start node and end node.
 In our example, however, where one mine might connect to several different factories, we would need to run the A* algorithm several times from the same starting node, which could cause to the algorithm to retrace its steps several times—an inefficiency we would like to avoid if possible.